Agentnumber47/CLISU/README.md

 ## Running With Prompts
 If you want the program to guide you, simply use the '-t' or '--terminal' flag.
 Example: './clisu.py -t'

+If you want to stop the program, simply enter 'x'.

 # CLI